Project Rosie

 But why and how do families use smart speakers in their home exactly?

 When can we actually say that a family accepts a virtual assistant in their home, when may they reject it?
-And how can we best support them in their dealing with those emerging home-helpers?
+And what characteristics of families might explain how they use these emerging home-helpers?

-To find answers to these questions, we use three forms of investigations:
+To find answers to these questions, I use three research approaches:

-(1) We use a cross-sectional online survey approach to start learning more about our target population and find out what possible adoption motivations are.
+(1) Cross-sectional online surveys to learn more about the target population of families and to find out what possible adoption motivations they have.

-(2) We conduct an automated content-analysis of messages about virtual assistants in the Dutch news media landscape to explore what information might reach parents about this topic, potentially shaping their opinion about this technology.
+(2) An automated content-analysis of messages about virtual assistants in the Dutch news to explore what information might reach parents about this topic.

 Why Rosie?

 In 1962, Hanna-Barbera Productions released an animated sitcom called The Jetsons.
 A key character of this show was Rosie - a robotic maid that did all of the daily housework in the home, some childrearing, and provided the family plenty of laughter.
 She was, by all accounts, a member of the family.
-Now, less than fifty years later, many families are finding themselves with the option to have their very own Rosie – at least a basic one – in the form of Siri, Alexa, or Google Home.
+Now, about sixty years later, many families are finding themselves with the option to have their very own Rosie – at least a basic one – in the form of Siri, Alexa, or Google Assistant.

 Why Virtual Assistants?

 Virtual assistants are applications that rely on artificial intelligence to understand voice commands.
-They carry out tasks for users and are as such becoming increasingly accessible around the globe.
+They carry out tasks for users, such as looking for information, and are becoming increasingly populary around the globe.
 For many, it was the introduction to Apple’s Siri that started the conversation about virtual assistants – but undoubtedly, the spread to physical devices like smart speakers has elevated their accessibility and use.
-In the Netherlands, this is particularly the case for Google Assistant, which remains the only one that is already available in Dutch language.
+In the Netherlands, this is particularly the case for Google Assistant, which is available in Dutch language.

 Why Families?

 Early indicators show that the worldwide phenomenon of virtual assistants may have found an interesting niche in families with young children.
-More and more special versions of devices and services (e.g., Echo Dot Kids, Family Link) are launched for young users and their parents.
+More and more kids-versions of devices and services (e.g., Echo Dot Kids, Family Link) are launched for young users and their parents.
 And recent estimates show that access to virtual assistants among children has grown by 13% in the past years.
-Last but not least, recent public policy efforts led by UNICEF and other initiatives are put in place to develop guidelines for Artificial Intelligence and children.
+Last but not least, recent public policy efforts led by UNICEF and other initiatives are put in place to develop guidelines for artificial Intelligence and children, which makes this population a meaningful one to study.

 „Our smart speaker is a true convenience-enabler, saving us the ways to light switch, air purifier, window shades, hifi-system and more.
 And even my young son is developing real autonomy in his music and audio book selection. “